apache/incubator-brooklyn/docs/guide/dev/env/ide/index.md

   but for others (older ones) you may need to handcraft these (either right-click the project in the Package Explorer and choose Configure, or edit the ``.project`` manually adding it to the project properties).
-  The tips [for jclouds maven-eclipse](http://www.jclouds.org/documentation/devguides/using-eclipse) might be helpful.

-If the pain starts to be too much, come find us on IRC #brooklyncentral or [elsewhere]({{site.path.guide}}/meta/contact.html) and we can hopefully share our pearls.
+If the pain starts to be too much, come find us on IRC #brooklyncentral or [elsewhere]({{site.path.website}}/community/) and we can hopefully share our pearls.
 (And if you have a tip we haven't mentioned please let us know that too!)